holographicSol/SatIO/README.md

                                               Sun Rise

   Use case: Its a PLC, use your imagination.
 Automate all the things.
 Robots, flying machines, sensor drones or to provide data to local LLM's over serial, the list goes on.

   Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off.

   Port Controller: Port controller to turn pins high/low according to instructions received from master.

   UI: Allows programming matrix switch logic and tuning for individual use cases.
 Emphasis to importance, clarity, consistency.

   Summary: Over one quintillion possible combinations of stackable logic across 20 switches for a general purpose part, subsystem or standalone device.

   Whats to gain?
-From this project I intend to have reusable, general purpose parts, namely a programmable navigation system, control pad and port controller that I can use for other projects in the future.
-For now I imagine each part# will be an I2C device and some parts like SatIO will have both master and slave modes for flexibility across differnt project requirements.
+Working with ESP32 is cheap and from this project I intend to have reusable, general purpose parts as modules that can work both together and standalone, creating a platform I can go to when working with ESP32.

 -----